vocobox/vocobox/README.md

 To get notified of futured version, simply <a href="https://twitter.com/Vocobox">follow Vocobox</a> on Twitter or here on Github.

+We are currently having fun with <a href="https://github.com/vocobox/vocobox/blob/master/doc/benchmark-sequences.md">sequence detection</a>.

-Contributors are most welcome!
+Collaborators are most welcome!
 See end of this page.

-We are currently having fun with <a href="doc/benchmark-sequence.md">sequence detection</a>.

 ## Applications